Audio Secrecy

 Audio Secrecy is the third studio album by American rock band Stone Sour.
 It was recorded and produced by the band and Nick Raskulinecz at Blackbird Studios in Nashville, Tennessee.
 On June 10, the band released a free download of "Mission Statement", which was later released as a single on iTunes.
 The first official single, "Say You'll Haunt Me", however, was released on July 6, 2010.

 Audio Secrecy is also the first album by the band to not feature a 'Parental Advisory' sticker and is dedicated to Slipknot bassist Paul Gray, who had died earlier in 2010.
-It is also the band's last album to feature bassist Shawn Economaki, and their first album to featured the same members from the previous album.
+It is also the band's last album to feature bassist Shawn Economaki, and their first album to feature the same members from the previous album.

 Critical reception

 Audio Secrecy received generally positive reviews from music critics.
 Tim Grierson of About.com compared the band to Slipknot stating that Stone Sour delivers loud and powerful love songs and that the album in whole displayed Corey Taylor's flexibility in music.
 Gregory Heaney of Allmusic praised Taylor's voice stating that he has made full use of his voice "from guttural to soaring".
 He also related the "chugging guitar" work of the album to that of Deftones.

 Lenny Vowels, a senior critic of 411mania.com awarded the album seven out of ten stars summarizing his review by stating "Stone Sour's newest record does seem to yearn for new heights, but for some reason can't quite reach them.
 The mood is definitely darker than their previous two albums, though that doesn't mean it's better.
 Basically, what's good on the album is great, and while nothing's bad, the rest doesn't come off as anything special either.
 In the band's personal history, I'd rank it above Come What(ever) May overall, but their self-titled album still leads the pack.
 Either way, this record is worth having if you're a fan of the band, but don't expect much in the way of new."